EtienneLamoureux/TQVaultAE/README.md

 - Item edition
   - Extract relic/charm from items at no cost, keeping both
   - Modify the relic/charm completion bonus
+  - Complete relec/charm from a single piece
   - Create missing set pieces
+  - Duplicate any item
 - Item management
-  - Move items in bulk by CTRL-clicking them, then using the bulk-move options in the right-click menu.
+  - Move items in bulk by CTRL-clicking them, then using the bulk-move options in the right-click menu
-  - Combine potion stacks, relics and charms by dropping them onto each other.
+  - Combine potion stacks, relics and charms by dropping them onto each other
-  - Split potion stacks apart.
+  - Split potion stacks apart
 - Character backups
   - If an error occurs, backups are located at `My Documents\My Games\Titan Quest\TQVaultData\Backup`